Living the Gospel

 If you would like to have your child baptized, please contact Sheila McCarthy at firstname.lastname@example.org.
 If you are an adult who has not been baptized and would like to prepare for the Sacrament of Baptism in the Roman Catholic Church, please contact Cliff Garvey at email@example.com.
 Please pray for all of our newly baptized children and for their parents, godparents, and grandparents!

 Sacrament of Penance & Reconciliation

 As sinners, we acknowledge our faults and failures.
 We also believe deeply in God’s boundless mercy and limitless love for us.
-The Sacrament of Penance & Reconciliation (Confession) offers each of us an opportunity to reconcile ourselves with both God and the Church.
-The sacrament is comprised of four elements: sorrow for one’s sins, confession of those sins to a priest, a prayer of personal contrition, absolution by a priest, and an act of penance.
+The Sacrament of Penance & Reconciliation (Confession) offers each of us a unique opportunity to reconcile ourselves with both God and the Church.
+The Sacrament is comprised of the following elements: sorrow for our sins, confession of those sins to a priest, a prayer of personal contrition (see below), absolution by a priest, and some act of penance and reconciliation.